 The registry in each emirate has its own rules governing how title is transferred.
 In Dubai, to register a transfer of title, the buyer and seller must both meet with the Dubai Land Department or a real estate registration trustee.
 At that meeting, several steps are completed, including the following:

-- Various original documents will be produced by the buyer and seller, including the title deed, a no objection certificate from the developer, the memorandum of understanding sale agreement form (F) and the passport, visa or emirates identification of the seller and buyer (if an individual) or the corporate documents of the seller and buyer (if a company);
+o the passport, visa or emirates identification of the seller and buyer (if an individual) or the corporate documents of the seller and buyer (if a company);

-- The buyer and seller will sign the Dubai Land Department forms for the transfer of title;
+- the buyer and seller will sign the Dubai Land Department forms for the transfer of title;

-- The buyer will pay the purchase price to the seller;
+- the buyer will pay the purchase price to the seller;

-- The necessary payments will be made to the Dubai Land Department and the real estate registration trustee; and
+- the necessary payments will be made to the Dubai Land Department and the real estate registration trustee; and

-- The Dubai Land Department will issue the buyer with a title deed for the property.
+- the Dubai Land Department will issue the buyer with a title deed for the property.

 Registration cannot be completed by the parties electronically.